milavdabgar/MPMC/prompt.md

 - Ensure the content flows naturally and doesn't sound like a direct translation
 - Use transliteration in Gujarati script that feels familiar to modern-day Gujarati speakers
 - Include all diagrams, tables, and visual elements in the Gujarati version identical to the English version
+- For goat ASCII diagrams, in gujarati version keep `goat` ASCII diagram in english only, as Hugo currently can't render ascii diagrams with gujarati glyphs
 - Ensure both English and Gujarati versions present the same level of detail and content

 I'll ask for solutions by typing: "Start" or "Question 1(a)" for the first "Next" for subsequent questions.